IDMNYU/Creative-Coding-Grad-Spring-2015/Syllabus.md

 Performance and attendance of the student has been such that course requirements have not been met.
 Work shows no overall understanding of the course material on many levels or either a severe lack of interest.

+# Moses Statement of Disability

+If you are student with a disability who is requesting accommodations, please

+contact New York University’s Moses Center for Students with Disabilities at 212-

+998-4980 or mosescsd@nyu.edu.
+You must be registered with CSD to receive

+accommodations.
+Information about the Moses Center can be found at

+www.nyu.edu/csd.
+The Moses Center is located at 726 Broadway on the 2nd floor.